MIRA procedure

 MIRA (Minimally Invasive Reconstructive Angiography) is a multidisciplinary and complementary method for treating many chronic diseases.
-The MIRA Procedure is a result of combining efforts from different medical fields developed in the University of Chicago in 1992.
 It basically consists in medically grafting live rejuvenated tissue in the form of autologous adipose adult stem cells to a damaged organ in order to restore it and improve its function.
 This method is currently approved by the U.S. Food and Drug Administration (FDA).

+The MIRA Procedure is a result of combining efforts from different medical fields developed in the University of Chicago in 1992.

 History

 The MIRA Procedure originated as a result of combining medical innovations and was developed as a multidisciplinary technique for applications in a wide range of medical fields.
 In other words, this procedure was not developed for a specific application, it is a compilation from data and experience retrieved through years of research as well as practice that have been put together to create a new alternative to treat many diseases and other applications.

 In 1989 Dr. Christoph Broelsch performed the first successful living donor liver transplantation in the University of Chicago.
 Nearly two years old Alyssa Smith was the first to receive part of a living’s person liver donated in this case by her mother.
 The remarkable results improved current prognosis on patients who required a liver transplant but even then there were far from meeting the demand and many hundreds to this date die waiting for a donor.
 This procedure has also sparked some controversial and legal issues for enticing organ trafficking and its practice is currently restricted in some countries.

 In 1992, at the University of Chicago Dr. Fushih Pan is amongst the first to attempt repairing damaged organ tissue by tissue grafting, but with little success due to technological limitations for keeping the grafted tissue live and functional.
 Dr. Fushih Pan later becomes much more involved in the steps that followed in order to develop the MIRA procedure.

 In 1995, the University of Pennsylvania caught the first glimpse of regenerative medicine after successfully regenerating cranial bone.
 During the same year these results led to determination pressure of adequate tissue growth in cases with anophthalmia.

 In 1998 Dr. J. Peter Rubin from the University of Pittsburgh developed a basic science research program in the biology of adipose derived stem cells and serves as co-director of the Adipose Stem Cell Center at the University of Pittsburgh.
 More recently he has determined the safety on fat derived stem cells for breast reconstruction after mastectomy as long as there is no evidence of cancer.

-In the year 2002 the UCLA under direction of Dr. Marc H. Hedrick M.D. started research on possible applications of Adult stem cells generating positive results.
+In the year 2002 the UCLA under direction of Dr. Marc H. Hedrick M.D. started research on possible applications of adult stem cells generating positive results.